Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
     <br/>
 - N64
   - Not sure.
+No plans.
 Last time I checked their homebrew stuff it was pretty unappealing to me.
     <br/>
     <br/>
 - SNES